International travel, or travel around the UK is only permitted for essential reasons.

 - Limit contact with people who are not part of your household or support bubble.

-- you must not meet socially with friends and family indoors at all unless you live with them.
+- you must not meet socially with friends and family indoors at all unless you live with them, or they are part of your support bubble.
 There are very few exceptions to this rule.

 - wear face coverings on all public transport and in all enclosed spaces